qelectrotech/qelectrotech-doc/source/users/schema/basics/rectangle.rst

 The rectangle can only be added to the `workspace`_ by `toolbar`_.

 1. Select the icon |rectangle| from `toolbar`_ to add a rectangle.
-2. Click on the initial vertix from the rectangle.
+2. Click on the initial vertex from the rectangle.
 3. Click on the end vertex from the rectangle.

 .. |grid| image:: /_external/_images/_site-assets/user/ico/22x22/grid.png